Past CWI Lectures

 CWI Lectures on Algebraic and Geometric Methods in Optimization (2022)

-These CWI Lectures are devoted to novel solution methods that combine dedicated algebraic and geometric approaches and sophisticated computational tools from mathematics and computer science.
-During the event, we will celebrate Monique Laurent’s appointment as a CWI Fellow for her contributions to research in the area of Semidefinite and Polynomial Optimization.
-The theme of this year’s lectures was chosen in honour of Monique’s work.
+The 2022 CWI Lectures were devoted to novel solution methods that combine dedicated algebraic and geometric approaches and sophisticated computational tools from mathematics and computer science.
+During the event, CWI celebrated Monique Laurent’s appointment as a CWI Fellow for her contributions to research in the area of Semidefinite and Polynomial Optimization.
+The theme was chosen in honour of Monique’s work.
 More information on the speakers.

 Read more